wisnia74/openrct2-typescript-mod-template/README.md

 - launch OpenRCT2 (using `.com` file if you're on Windows, so it will start along with the console)
 - start a park/load save
 - write code then save the file
+- Nodemon will trigger building process when it detects that you've saved a file
-- OpenRCT2 hot reload feature will reload mods in real time, once it detects changes to files in `plugin` directory
+- OpenRCT2 hot reload feature will reload mods in real time, once it detects changes to files in `plugin` folder

 #### Template presentation
 Click on the image below to see a YouTube video.